 The old city of Akko (Acre) is a UNESCO World Heritage Site.
 In recent years, much work has been done to preserve and excavate historical sites and there's plenty to see ...

 Once a strategically important port, it seems that every nation or religious movement has tried to conquer this city at one time or another.
 During the last 5,000 years, it has been ruled by the Canaanites - the Greeks - the Romans - the Byzantines - the Crusaders - the Mameluks (whatever happened to them!) - the Turks - the British ... and, since 1948, it became part of the State of Israel.
 Even Napoleon brought his troops here in 1799 but was forced to retreat after a two-month siege on the city.

 There are many interesting things to see in a small area and you can get everywhere on foot.
-Here are my suggestions for places to visit ...
+Here are a few suggestions for places to visit ...

-It's a good idea to start off at the Visitors Centre where you can get information and buy tickets for museums and places of interest in Akko and Western Galilee.
-It is situated near the entrance to the old city in the Enchanted Garden, which was once part of the gardens of the Citadel.
+Always a good idea to start off at the Visitors Center where you can get information and buy tickets for museums and places of interest in Akko and Western Galilee.
+It is located near the entrance to the old city in the Enchanted Garden, which was once part of the gardens of the Citadel.
 It's a pleasant, shady spot to sit in the heat of the summer.
 While you're resting, you can try to imagine that here, Napoleon's troops once battled with the defenders of the city.

 In 1229, Akko was under the rule of the Hospitaller Knights who built a fortress here.
 The Citadel was built on its foundations during the Ottoman period by the ruler of the time, El-Jezzar Pasha.

 During the British Mandate it was used as a prison, and many Jewish resistance fighters were imprisoned here.
 In 1947, the Jewish Irgun broke into the prison and released the prisoners.
 It is now a museum and a memorial to the resistance fighters who were executed on the gallows.